The Truth About Cortisone Shots for Plantar Fasciitis

 Schedule Your Appointment at Direct Podiatry Arizona Today

-Are you looking for a podiatrist in Phoenix, AZ?
+If you’re in Phoenix or Tempe and plantar fasciitis is slowing you down, we’re here to help.
 My name is Dr. Tarr, and I am the owner of Direct Podiatry Arizona.
-To view available appointment times, click the following link here.
+To view available appointment times, click the following link here, and take the first step toward lasting relief.

 Comments